FC Dallas: Song

 During a period where MLS created songs for each club, the team anthem was "H-O-O-P-S Yes!" and was performed by Dallas natives The Polyphonic Spree, a choral symphonic rock group.

 Academy

-The FC Dallas Academy has produced talent including Weston McKennie, Chris Richards, Nico Carrera, Reggie Cannon, Christian Cappis, Jesus Ferreira, Brandon Servania, Ricardo Pepi and Bryan Reynolds.
+The FC Dallas has produced many talents from the academy including Weston McKennie, Chris Richards, Nico Carrera, Reggie Cannon, Christian Cappis, Jesus Ferreira, Brandon Servania, Ricardo Pepi and Bryan Reynolds.
 In 2020, they were ranked the number one academy in MLS by David Kerr on chasingacup.com MLS Academy rankings.

 Affiliated teams

 FC Dallas was formally associated with Oklahoma City Energy FC of the USL Championship, the second tier of the American soccer pyramid.
 They were affiliated with Arizona United SC of the USL in 2015.
 Abroad, the team was previously affiliated to Tigres de la UANL of Mexico and Clube Atlético Paranaense of Brazil.

 On November 2, 2018, it was announced by United Soccer League that Dallas would be granted a side to play in USL League One, its newly created third division for 2019.
 The club then officially announced their name, North Texas SC, and crest on December 6, 2018.
 The club is owned and operated by FC Dallas and now plays in the MLS Next Pro league.